 10 sec rest

-• If necessary, the training time can be increased (but this will no longer be the original tabata), and the loads themselves can be adjusted.
-For example, 8 sets of load not for 20 seconds, but for 30 or 40 or 50 seconds.
+• If necessary, the training time can be increased (but it will no longer be the original Tabata), and the loads themselves can be adjusted.
+For example, 8 sets of loads are not 20 seconds each, but 30 or 40 or 50 seconds each.

-• Also at an advanced level, you can perform each exercise (not according to the 1st approach), but 2 or 3 or 4 or 5.
-But, then this is not the original tabata and the training will not last 4 minutes, but longer (depending on number of approaches in one exercise).
+• Also at an advanced level, you can perform each exercise (not in 1 approach), but in 2 or 3 or 4 or 5.
+But then this is no longer the original Tabata and the training will not last 4 minutes, but longer (depending on number of approaches in one exercise).

-• You can also (ideally need) between sets (when the break is 10 seconds), write down the number of repetitions performed in the training diary in order to track progress and gradually progress the load).
-For example: squat exercise, the number of repetitions is 10-8-8-7-7-6-6-5.
-If the sum of these numbers grows from week to week, then there is progress.
+• It is also possible (ideally necessary) between approaches (when the break is 10 seconds), record the number of repetitions performed in a training diary in order to track progress and gradually increase the load).
+For example: squat exercise, number of repetitions 10-8-8-7-7-6-6-5.
+If the sum of these numbers increases from week to week, then there is progress.

-• Exercises are used - absolutely any (squats, push-ups, lunges, burpees, jumping up, great or exercise bike, deadlift, bars, press, in short, any AEROBIC and ANAEROBIC exercises).
+• The exercises used are absolutely any (squats, push-ups, lunges, burpees, jumping jacks, exercise bikes, deadlifts, parallel bars, abs, in short, any AEROBIC and ANAEROBIC exercises).

-• Exercises for training can be used both for one muscle (for example, there are legs), and for all muscle groups (the whole body).
-For complex development, it is better to use exercises for different muscle groups.
+• Exercises per workout can be used both for one muscle (for example, the legs) and for all muscle groups (the whole body).
+For comprehensive development, it is better to use exercises for different muscle groups.

-• Because in tabata, 8 circles are used, respectively, for each circle, 1 exercise (as a result, 8 exercises should go out for a workout).
+• Because in Tabata, 8 circles are used, respectively, for each circle there is 1 exercise (in total, 8 exercises should be completed per workout).

-• Frequency of training per week depends on how you train.
-Those. if the whole body is for training, then optimally 2-3 times a week. (for example, Tue and Thu or Mon, Wed, Fri), if one muscle group (you can at least every day), the main thing is that your fitness allows you + so that there are no conflicts of recovery processes.
+• Training frequency per week. depends on how you train.
+Those. if the whole body is for training, then optimally 2-3 times a week. (for example, Tue and Thu. or Mon, Wed, Fri), if one muscle group (then you can at least every day), the main thing is that your fitness allows you + so that there are no conflicts in the recovery processes.

-In general, in my opinion, nothing special, and personally this method reminds me of crossfit.
-To be honest, I don’t see any difference with this tabata at all.
-Seriously, what's the catch?
+In general, in my opinion, nothing special, and personally, this method reminds me of CrossFit.
+To be honest, I don’t see any difference at all with this tabata.
+Seriously, what's so funny?
 This is CrossFit, only within 4 minutes.

-No, you can certainly argue that in crossfit there is no rest at all between sets (for experienced professional athletes yes), but for most it is, just minimal, the same 5-10 seconds (as in this tabata).
-What then is the difference?
-ITS NOT!
-Tabata is CROSSFIT, within 4 minutes.
+No, you can certainly argue that in CrossFit there is no rest at all between approaches (for experienced professional athletes, yes), but the majority have it, just minimally, the same 5-10 seconds (as in this Tabata).
+What's the difference then?
+SHE IS NOT!
+Tabata is CROSSFIT in 4 minutes.
 That's all.

-By coming up with the same)).
-However, what is crossfit, what is fitness, what is bodybuilding, and any training by itself (without a diet) if you want to lose weight (burn fat) does not work.
-Therefore, no matter what newfangled workout for weight loss you meet - remember, without a diet - it is not worth a penny.
+But they just come up with it)).
+However, CrossFit, fitness, bodybuilding, and any workout on its own (without diet) if you want to lose weight (burn fat) does not work.
+Therefore, no matter what newfangled workout for weight loss you come across - remember, without a diet - it’s not worth a penny.

-Without the right diet, you will never be able to lose weight.
+Without a proper diet, you will never be able to lose weight.
 NEVER! ! !
-Get it into your head, and don't fall for any nonsense, in the style of "Tabata: the best workout for fast weight loss."
-A RIGHT DIET is the best way to lose weight.
+Get this into your head, and don’t fall for all the nonsense, in the style of “Tabata: the best workout for quick weight loss.”
+THE CORRECT DIET is the best way to lose weight.
 Training is secondary.

-How many articles I wrote about losing weight (burning excess fat) on my site ... damn it, she even released a whole book, where from A to Z she told ABOUT EVERYTHING:
+How many articles have I written about losing weight (burning excess fat) on my website... damn, I even published a whole book, where I talked about EVERYTHING from A to Z:

-And people are still looking for a magical remedy for quick weight loss ...
-It's so sad, honestly ...
+And people are still looking for a magic remedy for quick weight loss...
+It’s so sad, honestly...

 Examples of Tabata training programs

 You can come up with so many things that you never dreamed of)).
-Any exercises, typical CrossFit is shorter.
+Any exercise, typical CrossFit is shorter.

-In general, I will show on the example of the selection of exercises FOR FIGHTERS:
+In general, I’ll show you using the example of selecting exercises FOR FIGHTERS:

 1. Burpee

-4. Kettlebell chin row with small squat or kettlebell swing
+4. Kettlebell row with a small squat or kettlebell swing

-7. Throwing a pancake or barbell in front of you
+7. Throwing a plate or barbell in front of you

-We do burpees for 20 seconds to the maximum, rest for 10 seconds, do twisting on the press for 20 seconds for max, after 10 seconds we rest, and so on until the last exercise (hyperextension).
+We do burpees for 20 seconds to the maximum, rest for 10 seconds, do abdominal crunches for 20 seconds to the maximum, after 10 seconds we rest and so on until the last exercise (hyperextension).
 That's all.

-Or here's what the program might look like, for ordinary people who don't have any hardware at all:
+Or this is what the program might look like for ordinary people who have no equipment at all:

 1. Squats